psadmin-io/talk.more-than-pi-with-oci/slides/beyond.md

 * NFS mounts to /cm_dpk_files as read-only
 * Uses these DPK when provisioning
 * You can use it too!
-* TODO - does it copy local, then unpack and run?

 ---